Tory Burch LLC: History

 In Fall 2013, Burch launched her first fragrance and a beauty capsule collection with Estée Lauder.

 In Summer 2014, she introduced a line of accessories for the Fitbit Flex activity-tracking device, making hers the first major fashion brand to move into wearable technology.
 Fall 2014 marked the publication of her first and bestselling book, Tory Burch in Color, and the launch of watches with Fossil.

 In March 2015, Burch extended her home line with a collection of lettuce ware created in collaboration with Palm Beach artist and potter Dodie Thayer.
 In July 2015, Burch launched her first boutique in Paris.

 In August 2019, the brand announced that it had entered a long-term partnership with Shiseido to develop, market, and distribute Tory Burch beauty brands, beginning in January 2020.

 In 2021, the Tory Burch company and the School of Fashion at Parsons School of Design announced a five-year multi-disciplinary educational partnership.

+In 2022, the brand launched Essence of Dreams, a collection of five fragrances, with Shiseido.

+In January 2024, Tory collaborated with Humberto Leon on a concept shop on Melrose Avenue in Los Angeles that showcased her Spring 2024 collection; the boutique’s façade, interior, and some of the fashions featured animal portraits by German photographer Walter Schels.

+In 2024, the company was included on Times list of the 100 Most Influential Companies, and Burch was one of Time magazine's 100 most influential people in the world.

+In 2024, the brand introduced Sublime, a new fragrance with a launch campaign featuring Kendall Jenner.

+Tory collaborated with artist Rashid Johnson on bespoke pieces for the Met Gala in May 2025.

 Tory Sport

-In September 2015, Burch also introduced Tory Sport, a separate performance activewear line, on a dedicated website, and in a pop-up shop on Elizabeth Street in Manhattan in the space where she had launched her brand's first boutique in 2004.
+In September 2015, Burch also introduced Tory Sport, a separate performance activewear line, on a dedicated website,Tory Sport – Official website.
+TorySport.com.
+Retrieved September 18, 2015. and in a pop-up shop on Elizabeth Street in Manhattan in the space where she had launched her brand's first boutique in 2004.
 A stand-alone store on Fifth Avenue in New York, as well as boutiques in East Hampton and Dallas, were opened in 2016.
 As of late 2017 Tory Sport has stores in several cities around the U.S. and an in-store boutique at the Tory Burch store in Hong Kong.
-The collection includes designs for running, studio, tennis, swimming, and golf, as well as clothes for before and after a workout.
+The collection includes designs for running, studio, tennis, swimming, and golf, as well as clothes for before and after a workout.Shop by Sport.
+TorySport.com.
+Retrieved 19 September 2015.
 Both the Tory Burch line and the Tory Burch Sport line support the Tory Burch Foundation, which empowers women entrepreneurs by providing access to capital, business education, networking, and a fellows program.